ErlingSigurdson/SegMap595/README.md

 ## Mapped characters

-If the map string is valid, mapped characters (custom formed bytes that correspond to symbols to be output on a 7-segment display) will be placed to a member array in the ascending order: from 0 to 9, from A to Z, dash and underscore on top.
+If the map string is valid, mapped characters (custom formed bytes that correspond to symbols to be output on a 7-segment display) will be placed in a member array in the ascending order: from 0 to 9, from A to Z, dash and underscore on top.
 Undisplayable symbols ('M', 'V', 'W', 'X') are omitted.

 ## API usage